lizabelos/libCML/README.md

 All the result are stored in a `result` folder.
 This is the kind of result you can except with a few experiences :

 <img src="documentation/images/plot.png" width="600" alt=""/>

+# Known bugs

+## The camera won't open on Android

+This is a bug of Qt.
+Please use at least Qt 6.3.0.

+## MSVC / CLang, LLVM Out of memory

+This can be cause when you use the 32 bits of the compiler instead of the 64.
+Please read https://cmake.org/cmake/help/git-stage/guide/user-interaction/index.html for more details.